 In fact, these low-numbered plates are often more valuable than the cars they are affixed to.

 Low-numbered plates signal wealth and connections

-The researchers examined 831 Delaware license plate values via sales that took place between 1998 and 2019.
-Their data set included 36 two-digit plates, 140 three-digit plates, 532 four-digit plates, and 123 of the relatively undesirable five-digit plates.
+The researchers examined the values of 831 Delaware license plates that were sold between 1998 and 2019.
+These included 36 two-digit plates, 140 three-digit plates, 532 four-digit plates, and 123 of the less desirable five-digit plates.

 Single-digit Delaware plates are so rare that the researchers did not have enough data to reliably estimate their prices.
-But they do mention that anecdotal evidence suggests they sell for “significantly more” than the two-digit plates.
+But anecdotal evidence suggests that they sell for “significantly more” than the two-digit plates.

 The paper’s first finding, perhaps unsurprisingly, is that the lower-numbered plates fetched the highest prices.
 The average price for a 2-digit plate was about $212,000, and for a 5-digit plate $870.

 The researchers then compared the prices by digit category, i.e. two-digit plates, three-digit plates, etc.